openid/ipsie-openid-sl1/draft-openid-ipsie-sl1-profile.md

 * shall generate the PKCE challenge specifically for each authorization request and securely bind the challenge to the client and the user agent in which the flow was started;
 * shall check the iss parameter in the authorization response according to [RFC9207] to prevent mix-up attacks;
 * should not use `nonce` parameter values longer than 64 characters;

-TBD: Should PAR be required at level SL1?

-* shall use Pushed Authorization Requests according to [RFC9126];
-* shall only send `client_id` and `request_uri` request parameters to the authorization endpoint (all other authorization request parameters are sent in the pushed authorization request according to [RFC9126]);

 # Security Considerations